top of page

 John’s Example:

-“Every morning, I journal.
-I list three things I can control, three I can’t, and three things I’m grateful for.
+“Every morning, I journal,” he said.
+“I write down three things I can control, three I can’t, and three things I’m grateful for.

 Then I move my body.
-Doesn’t have to be combat training—sometimes it’s just yoga with a YouTube guy named Kevin.”
+Doesn’t have to be combat training — sometimes it’s just yoga with a YouTube guy named Kevin.”

 Our Turn: